syncfusion-content/maui-docs/MAUI/Chat/load-more.md

 # Load More in .NET MAUI Chat (SfChat)

-In `SfChat`, scroll to the top of the message list to fetch the old messages on demand in run-time either automatically or manually(by tapping the load more button) by setting the `SfChat.LoadMoreBehavior` as `LoadMoreOption.Auto` or `LoadMoreOption.Manual` respectively.
-You can also pass the parameter to the `SfChat.LoadMoreCommand` using the `SfChat.LoadMoreCommandParameter` property.
-Use the `SfChat.LazyLoading` property to show the busy indicator denoting the loading operation in SfChat.
+In `SfChat`, scroll to the top of the message list to fetch the old messages on demand in run-time either automatically or manually(by tapping the load more button) by setting the `LoadMoreBehavior` as `LoadMoreOption.Auto` or `LoadMoreOption.Manual` respectively.
+You can also pass the parameter to the `LoadMoreCommand` using the `LoadMoreCommandParameter` property.
+Use the `LazyLoading` property to show the busy indicator denoting the loading operation in SfChat.

-N> SfChat does not support LoadMore when `SfChat.ShowTimeBreak` is enabled.
+N> SfChat does not support LoadMore when `ShowTimeBreak` is enabled.
 Because SfListView has a limitation that `LoadMoreOption.Auto` or `LoadMoreOption.AutoOnScroll` works only when `LoadMorePosition.Bottom` is `enabled`.

 ## Load more manually

-By default, upon reaching the top of the chat list, a load more button will be displayed if `SfChat.LoadMoreBehavior` is set as `LoadMoreOption.Manual`.
-Clicking on this button triggers the `SfChat.LoadMoreCommand`.
+By default, upon reaching the top of the chat list, a load more button will be displayed if `LoadMoreBehavior` is set as `LoadMoreOption.Manual`.
+Clicking on this button triggers the `LoadMoreCommand`.
 In the command's action, set the `IsLazyLoading` as `true` to show the busy indicator and hide the load more button.
 Once the messages are loaded, set the `IsLazyLoading` back to `false` to hide the busy indicator.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="14" %}